 St. Xavier High School Athletic Hall of Fame

 Among St. Xavier's many proud traditions is the history of St. Xavier Athletics.
 The St. Xavier Athletic Hall of Fame was established in 1985.
-The 2017 Hall of Fame dinner, brought to you by The Heidt Family Foundation, is scheduled for February 9, 2017 with Lou Piniella as the featured speaker.
+The 2018 Hall of Fame dinner is scheduled for February 8, 2018 with Sean Casey as the featured speaker.